 Without the Chalybeate Spring, Royal Tunbridge Wells would not exist.
 The natural Spring was discovered by a well-travelled English nobleman, a visitor on his way back up to the capital of England.

 For more than 400 years visitors from afar have revelled in the accessibility and beauty of the area and stayed in the Tunbridge Wells region.

 Since 1606, in fact tourists have come to see and be seen in fashionable Tunbridge Wells (it was not Royal until over 300 years later), but above all to ‘take the waters’.

-Chalybeate (pronounced Ka-lee-bee-at) means iron-rich, and the iron taste is evident in the water.
+The word chalybeate (pronounced ka-lee-bee-at) means iron-rich, and the iron taste is evident in the water.
 It dyes everything orange too, notice the staining round the walls of the bowls at the Spring.

 At the height of its popularity in the eighteenth century, the Spring water was reputed to cure all sorts of ills from infertility and hangovers to obesity and ‘a moist brain’.

 The Chalybeate Spring was a fortuitous find by the young nobleman, Dudley Lord North – 3rd Baron North, who noticed the reddish brown waters of the Spring foaming slightly from the ground.

 Lord North had spent several days at the Abergavenny Estate at nearby Eridge recuperating and was returning on horseback to London.